Homes for Sale in Short Pump: Prices, Neighborhoods, and Schools

 Price range: $500,000 – $1,200,000+

-Wyndham feeds into Glen Allen High School and has its own elementary school — Shady Grove Elementary — which is highly rated.
-Families who want the country club lifestyle without leaving the convenience of Short Pump tend to land here.
+Wyndham feeds into Glen Allen High School and has its own highly rated elementary school, Shady Grove Elementary.
+Families who want a country club lifestyle without leaving Short Pump tend to land here.

 West Broad Village

-West Broad Village is the most urbanist option in Short Pump — a mixed-use, walkable community located along West Broad Street near the I-64 interchange.
-Developed by EcoStar, the neighborhood combines townhomes, condos, and single-family homes with ground-level retail, restaurants, and office space.
+West Broad Village is the most urbanist option in Short Pump — a mixed-use, walkable community along West Broad Street near the I-64 interchange.
+The neighborhood combines townhomes, condos, and single-family homes with ground-level retail, restaurants, and office space.

 Price range: $350,000 – $650,000

-This is where you can walk to Whole Foods, grab dinner at a half-dozen restaurants, and still be in a quiet residential pocket within two blocks.
-The townhomes and condos tend to attract younger families, dual-income professionals, and empty nesters who want walkability without giving up the Short Pump school district.
+Here you can walk to Whole Foods, grab dinner at a half-dozen restaurants, and still be in a quiet residential pocket within two blocks.
+The townhomes and condos attract younger families, dual-income professionals, and empty nesters who want walkability without giving up the Short Pump school district.

-West Broad Village is also home to the Henrico County Public Library's newest branch, which has become a community anchor.
+West Broad Village is also home to a Henrico County Public Library branch, which has become a community anchor.

 River Mill

 River Mill is a newer master-planned community by HHHunt, located off Staples Mill Road on the eastern edge of the Short Pump area.
-The community is still in active development, which means new construction is available alongside established sections.
+The community is still in active development, so new construction is available alongside established sections.

 Price range: $400,000 – $650,000

-The amenity package rivals Twin Hickory: resort-style swimming pools, a fitness center, a community garden, miles of walking trails along the creek, and regular community events.
+The amenities include resort-style swimming pools, a fitness center, a community garden, walking trails along the creek, and regular community events.
 River Mill also includes a dedicated 55+ section for active adults, making it a true multigenerational neighborhood.

-The schools feeding River Mill are strong — Shady Grove Elementary, Short Pump Middle, and Deep Run High — and the community's location puts you within easy reach of both Short Pump retail and the Staples Mill corridor.
+River Mill feeds into Shady Grove Elementary, Short Pump Middle, and Deep Run High School, and the location puts you within easy reach of both Short Pump retail and the Staples Mill corridor.

 Townes at Shady Grove

-For buyers who want to be in Short Pump but at a more accessible price point, the Townes at Shady Grove offers newer-construction townhomes in a well-located pocket off Nuckols Road.
+For buyers who want Short Pump at a more accessible price point, the Townes at Shady Grove offers newer-construction townhomes off Nuckols Road.

 Price range: $325,000 – $450,000

 These townhomes typically feature three bedrooms, two-car garages, open floor plans, and modern finishes.
-The HOA covers exterior maintenance and common areas, keeping the lifestyle low-maintenance.
+The HOA covers exterior maintenance and common areas.
 For first-time buyers, young families, or anyone who'd rather put equity into Short Pump schools and location than into a large lot, this is a smart entry point.

 Shopping and Dining

-Short Pump's retail and dining scene is one of the strongest in the entire Richmond metro — and it keeps growing.
+Short Pump's retail and dining scene is one of the strongest in the Richmond metro.

-Short Pump Town Center is the anchor: a major open-air shopping center featuring Nordstrom, Dillard's, Apple, lululemon, Pottery Barn, Williams-Sonoma, and dozens of other national and specialty retailers.
-The center also hosts a robust restaurant lineup and seasonal events.
+Short Pump Town Center is the anchor: an open-air shopping center featuring Nordstrom, Dillard's, Apple, lululemon, Pottery Barn, and Williams-Sonoma, plus dozens of other retailers, a large restaurant lineup, and seasonal events.

-West Broad Marketplace and the surrounding retail corridors along West Broad Street add Wegmans, Whole Foods, Trader Joe's, Costco, REI, and a deep bench of restaurant options ranging from fast-casual to upscale.
-You can find nearly every national chain, plus a growing roster of locally owned restaurants that reflect Richmond's food culture.
+West Broad Marketplace and the retail corridors along West Broad Street add Wegmans, Whole Foods, Trader Joe's, Costco, and REI, along with restaurants ranging from fast-casual to upscale.

-For grocery shopping alone, Short Pump residents have access to Wegmans, Whole Foods, Trader Joe's, Publix, Kroger, and Lidl — all within a few miles of each other.
-That kind of grocery density is unusual outside of major urban cores.
+For grocery shopping, Short Pump residents have access to Wegmans, Whole Foods, Trader Joe's, Publix, Kroger, and Lidl — all within a few miles of each other.

 Commute and Location